 Even in hot climates, casualties get hypothermic

-Then, as counterintuitive as it seems, even in Las Vegas and Texas, which we think of as being hot climates, we have to consider hypothermia prevention.
+Then, as counterintuitive as it seems, even in places like Las Vegas and Texas, which we think of as being hot climates, we have to consider hypothermia prevention.
 Why?
 Because cold blood does not clot.
 Hypothermia kills casualties and 9.3% of civilian trauma patients arrive at the hospital hypothermic.

 Typical body temperature is about 98.6ºF.
 However, a drop of only 5 degrees, to 93ºF increases the casualty’s mortality by 28%.
 For a five-degree temperature drop, the casualty’s chance of survival is dropped by 1/4.

 In Iraq and Afghanistan, where daytime temperatures soar to above 120ºF, the military routinely places casualties in a Hypothermia Prevention & Management Kit (HPMK) or a Blizzard Bag, to ensure the casualty does not become hypothermic.
 18% of casualties admitted to a combat support hospital in Iraq were hypothermic on arrival to the hospital.
 In Iraq.
+The TCCC Committee changed their guidelines in June 2020, emphasizing the need for hypothermia management.

 HPMK’s, for example, include a heat pack that heats to 106ºF.
 It’s basically a really high-tech, fancy space blanket that works.
 The Blizzard Survival Blanket is made out of a special material that is the equivalent to a medium weight sleeping bag, in a package the size of a VHS cassette tape (if you don’t know what that is, it’s a little larger than a hearty ham sandwich, or you can Google it).